 It is said that Vitellus, Emperor of Rome briefly in 69 A.D., spent over £1,200 a day on food alone.
 He was capable of downing 1,000 oysters a day as well as vast quantities of other delicacies.
 After a short reign he was deposed by the Roman citizens, driven to revolt by the excesses of their emperor, and his body was dumped in the River Tiber.

 "Old King Cole" was a real person.
-Coel was a fourth-century British prince who is said to be the father of St. Helen, who was the mother of Roman emperor Constantine.
-Coel appreciated music, which may be why the nursery rhyme makes mention of "his fiddlers three".
+Coel is supposed to have been a third-century British prince.
+Coel appreciated music, which may be why the nursery rhyme makes mention of "his fiddlers three". (source)